Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 Amazon Echo Auto

-The Echo Sub costs $129.99 / £119.99, and will be available in every country Alexa is in.
+The Echo Sub costs $129.99 / £119.99 / AU$199, and will be available in every country Alexa is in.
 It's available for pre-order now, while the Link Amp and Link will be available for $299 and $199 in the US later this year and some time next year, respectively – we don't yet know about availability for other regions.

 To accompany the new music devices, Amazon is updating its Music service to include release notifications that will alert you when a new album drops.